UAlbanyArchives/aspacemigration/README.md

 * `exportPublicData.py` loops though all the resources modified since the last export and only exports records that are published.
 Since we still have a bunch of resources that only have really simple collection-level descriptions, I didn't want to export EADs and PDFs for these, so I just exported the important information to a pipe delimited CSV.

 * I has always envisioned the ASpace API as completely replacing our spreadsheet that generates the static browse pages for our public access system.
 Yet, I didn't want to export all that data over and over again, only make incremental updates like the EAD exports.
 Since my original static pages scripts were designed to loop though a spreadsheet, shifting to CSVs wasn't very difficult.
-I also didn't want to spend a lot of time changing things we have some longer-term plans to export this data into a web framework.
+I also didn't want to spend a lot of time changing things since we have some longer-term plans to export this data into a web framework.

 * `exportPublicData.py` updates this CSV data for modified collections as it exports EAD XML files.
 It then uses Python's [subprocess](https://docs.python.org/3/library/subprocess.html) module to call git commands and version these exports and pushes them to [Github](https://github.com/UAlbanyArchives/collections).
 It then copies new EAD files to our [public XTF instance](http://meg.library.albany.edu:8080/archive/search?keyword=&browse-all=yes).
 Finally, it calls `staticPages.py` to create all of the [static](http://library.albany.edu/speccoll/findaids/eresources/static/apap.html) [browse](http://library.albany.edu/speccoll/findaids/eresources/static/alpha.html) [pages](http://library.albany.edu/speccoll/findaids/eresources/static/subjects.html).